 CEUs: This training program has been approved for one technical contact hour for individuals holding a Rutgers issued Board Secretary, Zoning Official, and/or Land Use Administrator certification(s).
 Attendees will be provided with the proper paperwork and instructions at the session.
-Please note that certificate holders may only count their attendance at one Delegated Exemption training session per planning/zoning renewal cycle.
+Please note that certificate holders may only count their attendance at one Municipal Exemption Determination training session per planning/zoning renewal cycle.

 Model Highlands Area Exemption Ordinance

 Please note that this ordinance is only for use by certified municipalities that have completed the training program referenced above and received certificates from the Highlands Council.
 Adoption of this ordinance shall not occur until after the Highlands Council has certified the municipality to proceed with exemption determinations.

 ||Alexandria Township, Califon Borough, High Bridge Borough, Lebanon Township|

 ||Chester Township, Jefferson Township, Montville Township, Mount Olive Township, Washington Township|